Member organisations

 Link to Dienste in Übersee

-Coworkers – Christian Services International sends experts to countries across the globe to support the work of local Protestant churches and Christian organisations.
-The focus is on assisting and training local staff.
-CSI has been a state-approved development organisation since 1985.
-Its staff is involved in development cooperation projects in a wide range of areas, such as agriculture, health, technical and vocational education and training, renewable energy, advisory services and education.
+Coworkers – Christliche Fachkräfte International e.V.
+(CFI) sends out professionals to countries across the globe to support the work of local Christian organisations and churches.
+CFI works under the umbrella brand Coworkers.
+The focus is on assisting and training local staff in Africa, Asia, Europe and Latin America.
+CFI has been a state-approved development organisation since 1985.
+Its staff is involved in development cooperation projects in areas, such as agriculture, health, technical and vocational education and training, renewable energy, advisory services and education.

 International Christian Service for Peace (EIRENE)